East-Central Railways :Path Breaking Initiatives

 This project gained exceptional significance as the East West Corridor from Muzaffarpur to Purnia (NH 57) of NHAI shares the same location for crossing River.
 The bridge is 1780m long with 39 spans.

-The existing Railway Bridge across River Sone (3.06 km long) is situated on heavily dense route of Grand Chord line of Howrah-New Delhi route.
 This bridge was constructed during the year 1898.
-Due to introduction of clause of MBG-1987 loading, the existing bridge became the major constraint and necessitated the construction of new alternate bridge.
+Due to introduction of clause of MBG-1987 loading, the existing bridge became the major constraint and necessitated the construction of a new alternate bridge.

 Traffic on this route will increase considerably when the third line between Dehri-On-Sone and Mughalsarai will become operational.
 The New Sone Bridge between Dehri-on-Sone and Sonenagar which has been successfully commissioned on 16.08.2014, will prove a great help in this regard.

 A new second bridge on river Gandak has been opened (5.5 KM) between Sonpur and Hajipur for double line traffic for this section.

 8. Signposts for the future : 54 KM long Nawadih-Kavar new rail line will be completed soon.
 Similarly, Raxaul-Narkatiaganj gauge conversion work is going to be finished shortly.